What Is Test & Tag? NSW Guide to AS/NZS 3760 Requirements

 The standard provides guidance on how often items should be retested based on their environment and usage.
 For example:

-• Construction sites and harsh environments – often around 3 months
+• Construction sites and hostile operating environments — typically every 3 months in accordance with AS/NZS 3012 and AS/NZS 3760 requirements

-• Offices and low-risk settings – up to 5 years
+• Office environments and low-risk workplaces — intervals may extend up to 5 years where supported by the risk assessment process

 • Schools, factories, and commercial premises — commonly around 12 months